 The company has a customer rating of 8 out of 10 at PetInsuranceReview.com.This is a cost-effective plan that provides a good level of coverage but, unlike other plans, you will have to pay extra for coverage of inherited and congenital conditions.

 Hartville Pet Insurance

 Hartville Pet Insurance provides coverage for your pet’s accidents, injuries, and illnesses.
-The cost of the plan starts at just $10 for a plan that includes accident coverage only.
-Its complete coverage starts at $16, depending on your location and your cat’s breed and age.
+The cost of the plan starts as low as $10.

 The plans do not cover pre-existing conditions, breeding costs, or cosmetic procedures.
 You can get extra coverage for wellness care that includes things like tests, vaccinations, dental care, annual exams, and flea and heartworm prevention.